Raw Food for Dogs with Pancreatitis: Low-Fat Protocols

 If you only have 30 seconds, here's what you need to know:

-The pancreas is responsible for secreting lipase—the enzyme that breaks down fat.
-When the organ is inflamed, fat intake forces it to work harder, causing severe pain, vomiting, and potential organ failure.
+Your dog's pancreas secretes lipase—the essential enzyme that breaks down fat.
+When this organ becomes inflamed, any fat intake forces it to work dangerously hard.
+This causes severe pain, vomiting, and potential organ failure.

-A low-fat raw diet is defined as having less than 15-20g of fat per 1,000 kcal of metabolized energy (NRC standard).
+A clinical low-fat raw diet must contain under 15g of fat per 1,000 kcal of metabolized energy, according to strict NRC standards.

 Protein Fat Level Resulting Diet